jdavanne/docker-sni-proxy/README.md

 # docker-sni-proxy
-#

-Simplistic reverse proxy to route HTTPS(443) connection to actual dockers
+Simplistic reverse proxy to route HTTPS(443) and HTTP(80) connection to actual dockers

 # How to use